 For now, however, bin Ladin's attention had turned north, across the Gulf of Aden to Yemen.
-There, in the defeat of the socialist faction in the 1994 civil war, bin Ladin saw "clear evidence for a rejection of all secular and atheist regimes across the region," and perhaps even "a new beginning in the implementation of the Prophet's will of expelling all unbelievers from the Arabian Peninsula."87 Al-Qa'ida had, in fact, been funding and training Yemeni operatives for combat against the socialists since the late 1980s, 88 and had begun shipping weapons across the straits from Somalia in the early 1990s.
-89 In 1989, bin Ladin had proposed a partnership with the Saudi government to bring about regime change in its southern neighbor, but he had been rebuffed.
-90
+There, in the defeat of the socialist faction in the 1994 civil war, bin Ladin saw "clear evidence for a rejection of all secular and atheist regimes across the region," and perhaps even "a new beginning in the implementation of the Prophet's will of expelling all unbelievers from the Arabian Peninsula."87 Al-Qa'ida had, in fact, been funding and training Yemeni operatives for combat against the socialists since the late 1980s,88 and had begun shipping weapons across the straits from Somalia in the early 1990s.89 In 1989, bin Ladin had proposed a partnership with the Saudi government to bring about regime change in its southern neighbor, but he had been rebuffed.90

 Saif al-'Adl traveled to Yemen in 1995, the year of al-Qa'ida's withdrawal from Somalia, and set about creating a Yemeni franchise for al-Qa'ida.
-As in Somalia, he found that things were not so simple.
-Once again, the complex faultlines between the various tribes were enough to confound even the best-informed outsider.
-Moreover, with unification in 1990 and the end of Yemen's civil war in 1994, many local militants had simply lost interest in carrying on their fight by violent means.
-Pamen had simply lost interest in carrying on their fight by violent means.
-Amany and deporting foreign fighters-as in the process of rounding up and deporting foreign fighters-as many as 14,000 of them in 1995 and 1996 alone.
-But Saif did, in fact, succeed in laying the foundations for an al-Qa'ida presence in Yemen that, in the guise of al-Qa'ida in the Arabian Peninsula (AQAP), endures to the present day.
+As in Somalia, he found that things were not so simple.91 Once again, the complex faultlines between the various tribes were enough to confound even the best-informed outsider.
+Moreover, with unification in 1990 and the end of Yemen's civil war in 1994, many local militants had simply lost interest in carrying on their fight by violent means.92 Meanwhile, the North Yemeni regime of Ali Abdullah Saleh, now in control of the entire country, was in the process of rounding up and deporting foreign fighters-as many as 14,000 of them in 1995 and 1996 alone.93 But Saif did, in fact, succeed in laying the foundations for an al-Qa'ida presence in Yemen that, in the guise of al-Qa'ida in the Arabian Peninsula (AQAP), endures to the present day.

-Years later, Khalid Sheikh Mohammed would tell his U.S. captors at Guantánamo Bay that he had first linked up with Saif al-'Adl during the latter's mid-1990s mission to Yemen.
-Hese claims are, of course, difficult to verify; but whenever and wherever Saif and Khalid Sheikh Mohammed first met, their ideas would go on to shape the next phase of al-Qa'ida's existence.
+Years later, Khalid Sheikh Mohammed would tell his U.S. captors at Guantánamo Bay that he had first linked up with Saif al-'Adl during the latter's mid-1990s mission to Yemen.94 These claims are, of course, difficult to verify; but whenever and wherever Saif and Khalid Sheikh Mohammed first met, their ideas would go on to shape the next phase of al-Qa'ida's existence.
 The occasionally stormy relationship between these two powerful personalities-one a careful soldier, the other a wild-eyed killer-would expose veins of conflict that ran right to the heart of the organization.